Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 ***Warhorse of Whitecrest***

-“‘Horse!
+"‘Horse!
 Welcome aboard, mate.
-You’re lookin’ downright slim an’ petite these days!”
+You’re lookin’ downright slim an’ petite these days!"

 Adam chuckled, set down his gear case and gave Wilde a fist-bump, genuinely pleased to see him.
-“Been spending too much time around Righteous and Playboy if you think *that’s* true,” he commented with a grin.
-“See your taste in shirts hasn’t improved any.”
+"Been spending too much time around Righteous and Playboy if you think *that’s* true," he commented with a grin.
+"See your taste in shirts hasn’t improved any."

-“Fuck are you talking about?”
+"Fuck are you talking about?"
 Death-Eye grinned and looked down at the extra smedium Dragonball tee somehow stretched over his massive chest.
-“This shit’s a fuckin’ classic.”
+"This shit’s a fuckin’ classic."

 Well, Adam couldn’t argue with that.
 He turned and waved a hand at the motley crew hefting their stuff off the *Fortune’s* jump platform.
-“You’ve met the team before?”
+"You’ve met the team before?"

-“Some of ‘em.”
+"Some of ‘em."
 Ian gave Hoeff the Up-Nod Of Recognition, then grinned at a furry figure behind him.
-“How’re you, Garaaf?
-Been a few years.”
+"How’re you, Garaaf?
+Been a few years."

 The old, scarred silverfur gave Wilde a pant-grin as he offloaded the case with his rifle in it.
-“I’ve known worse years.
-Miss me?”
+"I’ve known worse years.
+Miss me?"

-“Who wouldn’t miss your flawless baby-faced mug?”
+"Who wouldn’t miss your flawless baby-faced mug?"

 ‘Horse chuckled, turned and dragged a couple more items off the pile.
 Thing about their particular operation: he’d had plenty of time to plan alongside the others, whittle things down to the essentials, and they *still* ended up with a lot of stuff.

 Not as much as the HEAT did, though.
-The Great Father’s *“particulars”* didn’t need to bring two technicians, a suiting-up station and a workshop’s worth of tools per operator.
+The Great Father’s *"particulars"* didn’t need to bring two technicians, a suiting-up station and a workshop’s worth of tools per operator.
 They brought a leaner, more *focused* pile of luggage.

 There was Hoeff, of course, with all his various murder-y ways.
 He’d crammed a hell of a lot more HEAT-grade Beef into that five-foot-four gorilla-frame of his over the last five years, to the point he was probably the deadliest person on the team aside from ‘Horse himself.
 He was  in charge of the assault package, while Adam had overall command of the team.
 ‘Horse was still first and foremost about keeping the rest of the team alive, leading with the principle that the best way to achieve that was to kill everything before it could hurt them.
 Garaaf was their marksman and scout…